Capture method — Troll

 Criterion score: 0 info

 The recent total annual South Atlantic albacore landings were largely attributed to four fisheries, namely the surface bait boat fleets of South Africa and Namibia, and the longline fleets of Brazil and Chinese Taipei.
 The surface fleets (pole and line, troll & jig bait boats) are entirely albacore directed and mainly catch juvenile and sub adult fish (70cm to 90cm FL).
+73% of the catch is made by longlining and 26% by pole and line, with smaller amounts from troll & jig bait boats.
+Trolling is a small scale method of fishing which uses lures or baited hooks attached to single lines which target tuna near the surface.
+It’s a labour intensive and very selective form of fishing.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, anchovies